 Assumed prior knowledge

 The first part of this course will concentrate on the implementation aspects of cryptographic algorithms and protocols.
-Design constraints on resource utilization, energy consumption and performance will be taken into account in the design of cryptographic hardware and software, and architectures that combine hardware and software.
+Design constraints on resource utilization, energy consumption and performance will be taken into account in the design of cryptographic hardware and software.

 The second part of the course explains how attacks can be mounted that specifically target weaknesses in the implementation of the cryptographic algorithms.
 Countermeasures against these implementation attacks and their effect on the resource utilization, the energy consumption and the performance will also be covered in the course.